Coral Reef Title Company

 Coral Reef Title Company's function does not stop with the final settlement.
-The funds to payoff existing mortgages, taxes and liens must be sent out immediately to insure prompt delivery.
-The complete mortgage file must be properly copied and organized and returned to the lender on the same date as the closing.
-The legal documents must be recorded in the public records of Monroe County, located in Key West.
+The funds to payoff existing mortgages, taxes and liens must be sent out immediately to ensure prompt delivery.
+The complete mortgage file must be properly copied and organized then, returned to the lender on the same date as the closing.
+The legal documents must be recorded in the public records of Monroe County, which is located in Key West.

-In approximately thirty days from the date of closing, the recorded documents are received back in our office.
-We again search the public records to confirm no other documents have been recorded between the date of closing and the date the documents are recorded.
+In approximately thirty days from the date of closing, the recorded documents come back to our office where we again search the public records to confirm no other documents have been recorded between the date of closing and the date the documents are recorded.

-At this time, the final title policies are prepared, signed and forwarded to the customers.
+At this time, the final title policies are prepared, signed, and forwarded to you, our customer.